OPEN HOUSE DUBLIN 2018 AND AIRBNB WORK TOGETHER TO SHOWCASE THE BREADTH OF DUBLIN ARCHITECTURE

-For the third year running, the Irish Architecture Foundation (IAF) has joined forces with Airbnb and a number of key organisations and businesses to shine a spotlight on great Dublin architecture through Open House Dublin, Ireland’s largest architecture festival.
+For the fourth year running, the Irish Architecture Foundation (IAF) has joined forces with Airbnb and a number of key organisations and businesses to shine a spotlight on great Dublin architecture through Open House Dublin, Ireland’s largest architecture festival.

-As sponsor of the festival, Airbnb is helping to leverage great content by opening up their international office on Hanover Quay and by supporting a number of architecturally significant host homes to be included in the programme.
+As sponsor of the festival, Airbnb is helping to leverage great content by opening up their international office on Hanover Quay and by supporting a number of architecturally significant host homes and events to be included in the programme.

 This landmark building was previously home to Dublin Ice & Cold Storage (1865-1950s) and was then the Raleigh Bicycle Factory (1954-1980).
 Hanover Quay was largely an open space until 1865 when Stoney Buildings re-faced the quayside so that it could cater to the increasing numbers of steamships.
 6-8 Hanover Quay was part of this redevelopment and became a series of cold storage units for housing the contents of the many trawling ships docking at the Quay during this period.